naaman10/rhubarb/food.markdown

 intro_section: >-
   * I like to be fed twice a day, first at 8am and again at 7pm

-  * I have 250g of my raw food straight from the fridge to my bowl.
+  * I have half a pack of my raw food straight from the fridge to my bowl.
 When it's time to give me food, make sure I go to my place first and then only give me my food when you say okay